 I am not able to be a part of a city village right now.
 How else can I be involved?

 No prob!
 There are several other ways to get involved.
 You can partner with a city village through its ministries in the local neighborhood and join one of its regular hospitality events that serve as an entry point for seekers.
-You can join our 4th Sunday Good Neighbor Reunion where we gather all of the city villages, friends, and partners around a meal, hear stories of faith, and discern how we can continue to take action in our neighborhoods for good.
 You can also donate financially to The Good Neighbor Movement so that we can further our impact in local neighborhoods.
 Last, but not least, you can pray for and with us.
 Drop your prayers here.

-Does The Good Neighbor Movement ever gather in a central location?
+Does The Good Neighbor Movement regularly gather in a central location?

 How do young and older children fit into The Good Neighbor Movement?

 City villages work hard to create both intergenerational spaces where young folks can engage alongside of adults AND differentiated spaces for young folks and adults to engage in ways unique to their development.
 The Good Neighbor Movement strives to have childcare available at all of our events.